auag92/blog/_posts/2020-05-10-zamindari.md

 ---
 layout: post
-title: Caste and Colonialism-Reconciling the social and economic realities of Eastern India with its history.
+title: Caste and Colonialism in Eastern India
 comments: True
 published: True
 ---
+### work in progress...
+Reconciling the social and economic realities of Eastern India with its history: An analysis of the impact of the Company's capital extraction mechanisms on the society in Eastern India - the changes it wrought and the long term consequences.

 I keep finding instances till very recent times of Shudra and other non Kshatirya dynastic rules...More generally the shudra castes comprised the artisan/craftsmen/skilled labour section of society -> ...
 Brahmins on the other hand traditionally did not engage in skilled activities (even land owning/tilling was considered a taboo).
 The notion that a given Jaati is superior or inferior seems to be a very recent idea, and particularly a side effect of british destruction of local economy.